Skip to contents

 Details

-Error bars are calculated using the method of Morey (2008) through Rmisc::summarySEwithin(), but raw means are plotted instead of the normed means.
+By default, error bars are calculated using the method of Morey (2008) through Rmisc::summarySEwithin(), but raw means are plotted instead of the normed means.
 For more information, visit: http://www.cookbook-r.com/Graphs/Plotting_means_and_error_bars_(ggplot2).

 References